walid2d/cube/README.md

 # Capstone

-Cube is a live video streaming application made using React JS and Redux as frontend and NodeJS as backend, having functionality of basic CRUD (create-read-update-delete) operations.
+Cube is a live video streaming web application made using React JS and Redux as frontend and NodeJS as backend, having functionality of basic CRUD (create-read-update-delete) operations.

 # Functionality

-- create/edit/delete Streams
+- Create/Edit/Delete Streams
-- live Streams
+- Live Streams

 # Setup